Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 Why go against the underlying direction of the financial markets?

-In stock trading, I like following where the price is going, but in forex, I don’t do that often.
+In stock trading, I enjoy following where the price is going, but in forex, I don’t do that often.

-There are eight reasons why shorting stocks is bad:
+There are eight reasons shorting stocks is bad:

 - There are unlimited losses